Vertical Federated Learning: Concepts, Advances and Challenges: Data Valuation and Fairness

 \subsection{Data Valuation}

-Currently, most research works on data valuations for FL framework still focus on HFL scenarios \cite{yu2020fairness,Song2019profit, wang2020principled, liu2022gtg}, while data valuations on VFL are much less studied. \cite{ShapleyVFL,Wang2019Shapley} are among the earliest works that proposed contribution evaluation frameworks for VFL using shapley valuations on features.
-Shapley-based approaches typically adopt model performance gain as a key metric to measure data value. \cite{FedValueVFL} proposed a model-free approach that uses conditional mutual information for shapley to evaluate the feature importance and data values in VFL. \cite{fan2022fair} proposed an embedding-based Shapley evaluation method for VFL and applied this method to both asynchronous and synchronous settings.
-However, shapley evaluations are computational challenging which makes them difficult to be applied to real-world cases.
-To improve the efficiency for shapley calculations is an important future research direction.
+Currently, most research works on data valuations for FL framework still focus on HFL scenarios \cite{yu2020fairness,Song2019profit, wang2020principled, liu2022gtg}, while data valuations on VFL are much less studied. \cite{ShapleyVFL,Wang2019Shapley} are among the earliest works that proposed contribution evaluation frameworks for VFL using Shapley valuations on features.
+Shapley-based approaches typically adopt model performance gain as a key metric to measure data value. \cite{FedValueVFL} proposed a model-free approach that uses conditional mutual information for Shapley to evaluate the feature importance and data values in VFL. \cite{fan2022fair} proposed an embedding-based Shapley evaluation method for VFL and applied this method to both asynchronous and synchronous settings. {\cite{NEURIPS2022_vfps} focused on party-level evaluation from a mutual information (MI) perspective and adopted such evaluations to select important participants to improve the scalability of VFL.
+However, Shapley-based and MI-based evaluations} are computationally challenging, which makes them difficult to apply to real-world cases.
+Improving the efficiency of Shapley calculations is an important future research direction.